zooplus/SwiftStyleGuide/README.markdown

 ## Correctness

 Strive to make your code compile without warnings.
-This rule informs many style decisions such as using `#selector` types instead of string literals.

 ## Naming